Skip to main content

 BYOC AWS private architecture

 In the AWS private deployment model, a Virtual Private Cloud (BYOC VPC) for your Aiven services is created within a particular cloud region in your remote cloud account.
 Aiven accesses this VPC from a static IP address and routes traffic through a proxy for additional security.
-To accomplish this, Aiven utilizes a bastion host (Bastion node) physically separated from the Aiven services you deploy.
+To accomplish this, Aiven utilizes a bastion host (Bastion node) logically separated from the Aiven services you deploy.
 The service VMs reside in a privately addressed subnet (Private subnet) and are accessed by the Aiven management plane via the bastion.
-They are not accessible through the Internet.
+They are not accessible through the internet.

 note